Best Home Security Systems According to Experts

 Best to prevent package theft

-Package theft is a major problem today, so most experts, including Scott, recommend front door cameras like Ring.
+Package theft is a major problem today, so most experts, including Scott, recommend front door cameras like the Ring doorbell.
 “A motion detector will notify your smartphone of an approaching person.
 You can also talk with the visitor.
 Video is saved for identification.
 Ring has an outstanding app that allows you to share video snippets with your neighbors who also have Ring.
 Many police agencies have programs that allow you to connect your video to them,” he says.
 These are 8 telltale signs that the package at your door is suspicious.

 Best smart home security system